Darkunitx/MiguelChallenge-2/README.md

 # My Portfolio

 ## Description
 - I have created this portfolio to help further my web developing skills and to show potential hiree seeking companies what i am truly capable of.
 This Portfolio will help companies understand me and it will make it easier for others to find my work and how to contact me.
-I've learnt a ton of CSS especially the usage of flex box and making sure that my website works with all sorts of devices/screens.
+I've learnt a ton of CSS especially the usage of flex box, restructuring of code in both HTML and CSS and making sure that my website works with all sorts of devices/screens.

 ## Table of contents
 - [Description](#description)